By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Are Monthly Payments Based on An Applicant's Need or Medical Condition?

 Calculations for individuals who are considered to meet the SSDI requirements are based on the amount that they have earned and paid into Social Security throughout their work history and not according to the severity of their medical condition or disability.
-The amounts paid into the federal Social Security are fund are known as work credits.
+The amounts paid into the federal Social Security fund are known as work credits.
 The number of Work credits earned are factored in with the applicant's age in making a determination on the monthly payment that can be received.

 The Majority of SSDI Applications Are Initially Denied